hiram-madelaine/game-of-life-om/README.md

 * Vary the next generation speed by using the slider

-* Click on the "Mark" button to color each location with direct DOM manipulation.
+* Click on the "Mark" button to color in grey each location with direct DOM manipulation.
+This should help understand the concept behind React.js : it reveals the fact that React.js re-render only the cells that change at each generation.

 ## Resources